Nandan-Avadhani/M2-Embysms/Casestudy/README.md

 # LED'S
 * used to communicate with the user to indicate whether the device is turned on/off
+* to indicate that the alarm is turned on

+# Alarm
+* to alert the user that the temperature has crossed the threshold limit

 # Microcontroller
 * performs the operations needed by the system